tenforwardslash/updraft-elementor-migration/README.md

-# updraft-elementor-migration
+# updraft-migrator
-Convert urls and database name in updraft to accomodate for elementor being lame in their media attachments.
+Convert urls and database name in updraft.
 If you have local changes and want them to be reflected in the staging site, run this script on the *database* backup created by Updraft.

 ## Usage: